 Returning to the West End

 McKellen’s next appearance on the West End stage will take place later this year, performing Ian McKellen on Stage: Shakespeare, Tolkien and YOU.
-After visiting 80 theatres across the United Kingdom, McKellen will share previously untold anecdotes and reprise iconic performances from his career at the Harold Pinter Theatre from September 2019.
+After visiting 80 theatres across the United Kingdom, McKellen will share previously untold anecdotes and reprise iconic performances from his career at the Harold Pinter Theatre.
 Don’t miss out on this once-in-a-lifetime opportunity to see the legendary British actor share stories and speak candidly about his legendary theatrical career.